Welcome to Wilkin County

 Sparks create actions that benefit young people and communities

-That community could be as small as their family or circle of friends, or broader as their school, town, or county.
+That community could be as small as their family or circle of friends, or as broad as their school, town, or county.
 In 4-H, we want to support youth in becoming increasingly connected.
 To feel a deepening sense of commitment, pride, and willingness to contribute.
-Community service and volunteerism are one of the top five sparks among young people nationwide, and Wilkin County 4-H youth are no different!
+Community service and volunteerism are some of the top five sparks among young people nationwide, and Wilkin County 4-H youth are no different!
 Local clubs took on more than 10 service projects in 2022.
 These projects ranged in skills and expertise--whether cleaning ditches, planting and watering flowerpots, bringing meals to local residents unable to leave their homes, or setting up the buildings before the county fair, our 4-H youth are putting their hands to larger service in many ways countywide.

 Online and virtual programs sustain interest among young people

 13 local youth participated in 9 virtual programs in 2022.
 The virtual events covered topics like animal science, horses, gardening, parks and outdoor recreation, photography, science and aerospace, youth leadership, and foods.

 Afterschool 4-H clubs encourage youth to grow and explore their sparks

 4-H afterschool programs meet youth needs by providing high-quality learning environments and connecting young people with caring adults.
 Our afterschool programs are for youth in grades K-2 (Cloverbuds).
 Wilkin County 4-H’s afterschool programs came roaring back to life after COVID-19!
 We had 36 youths participate in the spring semester, and 45 are participating this fall.
 But, the Cloverbud experience doesn’t stay within the school year.
 In 2022, Cloverbuds brought more than 100 exhibits to the Wilkin County Fair!

 Give to Wilkin County 4-H